 Join us for our in-person event: Understanding & Supporting Neurodivergent Staff in the Workplace

-– Tailoring Job Roles and Responsibilities: Methods for aligning job roles and responsibilities with the strengths and challenges of neurodivergent employees to enhance productivity and job satisfaction.
+- How to tailor job roles to suit the strengths of neurodivergent staff in order to enhance productivity and job satisfaction.